kalliangeli/robotics/README.md

-### Description of the Steps for Solving the Inverse Kinematics Problem with the Corresponding Simulation Software
+### Steps for Solving the Inverse Kinematics Problem with the Corresponding Simulation Software

+This program aims to solve the inverse kinematics problem by providing a user-friendly interface for inputting arm lengths and target positions, and visually simulating the movement of a robotic arm to reach the desired point within its work envelope.

 1. **Initial Data Reading**: We need to read the basic data and parameters from the user.
 These include: